Heart of Worcestershire College: Name of the college

 The first name proposed for the merged college was Worcestershire College, but this was rejected by the then Skills Minister, Matt Hancock.
 During the consultation phase of the merger Sir Peter Luff, the MP for Mid-Worcestershire, complained that Worcestershire College made it sound like it was the only college in the county and that this would be unfair to South Worcestershire College and Warwickshire College, who both have campuses in Worcestershire.

 Campuses

 Bromsgrove

 The Bromsgrove campus is situated at Slideslow Drive, next door to the Artrix, which is a multi purpose arts centre that provides theatre and cinema screening.

+This campus was Shenstone Polytechnic University during the 1960s, and has experienced dramatic downsizing in recent decades arising from a combination of lack of student quantities and financial constraints.

 Malvern Campus

 The college's "Construction Centre of Excellence" opened in 2006 at Spring Lane in Malvern.
 The centre teaches construction trades, brickwork and painting and decorating.